"Our spending habits, in combination with our flawed monetary system, if not changed will

 "[W]e in the Congress here cannot continue to ignore it and believe that we can endlessly accommodate deficits with the creation of new money.
 There is no doubt that it hurts the working man more so than the wealthy man.
 The working man who has a more difficult time adjusting to the rising cost of living is now suffering from a diminished standard of living because real wages are going down."

 "But the real problem is why does the Federal Reserve have this much power over interest rates?
 In a free market, interest rates would be determined by savings.
 People would be encouraged to work, spend what they want, save the rest.
 If savings are high, interest rates go down, people then are encouraged to borrow and invest and build businesses.
 But today we have created an environment that there is no encouragement for savings, for tax reasons, and for psychological reasons, very, very little savings is occurring in this country.
 Our country saves less money than probably any country in the world.
 But that does not eliminate the access to credit.
 Because if the banks and the businesses need money, the Federal Reserve comes along and they crank out the credit and they lower the interest rates artificially, which then encourages business people and consumers to do things that they would not otherwise do.
 This is the expansion or the bubble part of the business cycle, which then sets the stage for the next recession.
+So people can talk about how to get out of the next recession when the next recession hits and they can talk about what caused it, but the next recession has already been scheduled.
+It has been scheduled by the expansion of the money supply and the spending and the borrowing and the deficits that we have accumulated here over the last six to eight years."

 "But unfortunately, because we do not look at the fundamentals of what we have done, and the spending and the deficits, the next stage will be what we have done before.
 That is, if unemployment is going up, the government has to spend more money, there has to be more unemployment insurance.
 We cannot let people suffer.
 So the deficits will go up, revenues will go down and as we spend more money to try to bail ourselves out of the next recession, we will obviously just compound the problems because that is what we have been doing for the past 50 years.
 We have not solved these problems.

-what we do is we continue to build this huge financial bubble which exists today.
+As a matter of fact, what has happened, because we eventually get the economy going again, what we do is we continue to build this huge financial bubble which exists today.
 It is a much bigger bubble than ever existed in the 1920s, it is international in scope and it is something never experienced in the history of mankind.
 Yet we have to face up to this, because when that time comes, we have to do the right things."

 "I think [Greenspan] knows what is coming and why adjustments have to be made.
 But his critics are saying, when they talk about do not raise interest rates, what we have to remember is what they are saying to him is make sure there is more inflation, more money, lower interest rates and, of course, that will add to our problems in the future."